“One good thing about music, when it hits you feel no pain.” (Bob Marley)

 Ernest,( also known as “Preacher 719”) has served as Co-Host of the Holla Back Gospel Awards show, multiple concerts and the Nationally recognized New England based Gospel Conference known as The Urban Impact Summit.
 He has also served as a Judge for various talent shows and is also a Motivational Speaker.
 He currently serves as an Ordained Elder at TC Walking In The Word Prophetic Ministries, Bridgeport, CT.And still (with the help of his well equipped staff of 9) demands the absolute best from his department.THIS IS "PREACHER 7:19" a/k/a Elder Ernest E. Richard Jr.

-Host Pete Mezzetti had interviewed local mayors and first selectmen as well the show has a focus on local events going on in the community.
-In addition some of my notable guests have been Hamden mayor Scott Jackson , Governor Dan Malloy and Dr. Henry lee.
+Host Pete Mezzetti has interviewed local mayors and first selectmen.
+The show has a focus on local events going on in the community.
+In addition some of my notable guests have been Hamden Mayor, Scott Jackson, Governor Dan Malloy, and Dr. Henry Lee.

 For media inquiries, e-mail peter at email@example.com or visit Peter’s blog petemezzettishow.weebly.com